 When it comes to finding fish that are actively feeding, a stream thermometer is as close to a crystal ball as it gets.?
 Using a stream thermometer correctly is an effective fishing tool – LEARN HOW HERE.

 A stream thermometer is an instrument designed specifically for use in streams to get an accurate reading of the water temperature.
 Used in fishing to correlate with the preferred water temperature of trout and other fish.
 This further understanding of the water environment can help the fisherman catch more fish.

 To take a temperature reading, you submerge a stream thermometer for 10 to 15 seconds, or as long as it takes to acclimate.
 Pull it out and take a look at the mercury.
 If you’re lucky, it’ll be within the prime fishing temperature range, which we’ll get into later.

 Yes, it does.
 And a lot more than you may realize.
 Let me share a quick story to show you what I mean . . .

 Recently, I was fishing one of my favorite spots and wasn’t having any luck, although I had caught many fish there before.
-It’s a beautiful spot where a run dumps into a hole with lots of structure, just downstream of a feeder creek that enters the main river—perfect for swinging streamers.
+It’s a beautiful spot where a stream dumps into the main river and creates a nice run with a mixture of woody debris creating a perfect trout hotel.